Pontifical Commission for the Protection of Minors

-Cardinal Seán O'Malley, Archbishop of Boston, has been its first and current president since 17 December 2014.
+Cardinal Seán O'Malley of Boston served as its first president from 17 December 2014 to 5 July 2025, when he was succeeded by Archbishop Thibault Verny of Chambéry.

 Task

 Pope Francis's chirograph for the Institution of a Pontifical Commission for the Protection of minors (22 March 2014) states:

-His apostolic consecration Praedicate evangelium (19 March 2022) states:
+His apostolic constitution Praedicate evangelium (19 March 2022) states:

 Organisation

-The pope appoints the Commission's president and secretary and members to five-year terms.
-The members need not be clerics; all are to be "distinguished by science, proven ability and pastoral experience".
+The pope appoints the Commission's president, secretary and members to five-year terms.
+The members need not be clerics; all must be "distinguished by science, proven ability and pastoral experience".
 The Commission advises the pope and proposes "initiatives for the protection of minors and vulnerable persons".
-It assists bishops and their organizations as well as all forms of religious associations "in developing appropriate strategies and procedures [...] to protect minors and vulnerable persons from sexual abuse and to provide an adequate response to such conduct by the clergy' and other religious.
+It assists bishops and their organizations as well as all forms of religious associations "in developing appropriate strategies and procedures [...] to protect minors and vulnerable persons from sexual abuse and to provide an adequate response to such conduct by the clergy and other religious.
 In doing so it follows "canonical norms" and considers as well "the requirements of civil law".
-Though part of the Dicastery for the Doctrine of the Faith, the Commission has its own officials and operates according to its own norms.
+Though part of the Dicastery for the Doctrine of the Faith, the Commission has its officials and operates according to its norms.